U2FsdGVkX1/ImageMaker/README.md

 # ImageMaker NEXT

-This script automates the process of building custom operating system images.
+This script automates the generation of custom, RPM-based operating system images, specifically designed for various development boards.
 It handles partition creation, root filesystem population using `dnf5`, package installation, source code downloading and extraction, overlaying custom files, and finally, generating a bootable image.

 The script is designed to be configurable through "board" profiles, allowing for different image types and configurations to be built with the same core logic.